 I opted to make shokupan bread (Japanese milk bread) and a traditional Japanese lunch featuring miso soup, Tamagoyaki (egg rolls) and onigiri (rice balls) with Yuko.
 However, she does offer other menu options like cute Meronpan characters (bear and sheep bread) and will accommodate your dietary needs.

 I loved the fact that this experience was in her own home, it felt homely and comfortable.
 This was a really good opportunity to see the interiors of a Japanese home!
 I love technology in Japanese homes in general.
 Yuko has an oven in her kitchen that speaks to you literally!
 It caught me off guard and at first, I thought it was some background noise from the tv but it was her oven.
 It has spoken requests to turn food during cooking.
 The oven speaks when the door is opened or closed and speaks confirmation of functions selected and cooking time.
 The time remaining is spoken at the press of a button at any stage whilst cooking.

 The automatic features are astonishingly good, better than anything I have ever seen.
 I hope I can get an oven like that in the future.
-We exchanged some cultural differences about how we prepared food for Christmas and new year.
-We spoke just about everything from life to Japanese perception on western culture, typical Japanese diet, to spending her time briefly in the U.K. Aside from conversing about our culture difference between the U.K. Nigeria and Japan, it was a candid eye-opener!
+We exchanged some cultural differences regarding how we prepared food for Christmas and new year.
+We spoke just about everything from life to Japanese perception of western culture, and the typical Japanese diet, to spending her time briefly in the U.K. Aside from conversing about our cultural difference between the U.K. Nigeria and Japan, it was a candid eye-opener!